 Use any smoker you have available.
 Make sure to spray the ribs with apple juice, to keep them from getting dry.
 Wrapping the ribs in butcher paper also helps to keep in moisture.

-Prepare a smoker for indirect cooking at 250 degrees F (121 degrees C).
-Add 1 to 2 chunks cherry wood to hot coals for the smoke flavor.
+- Prepare a smoker for indirect cooking at 250 degrees F (120 degrees C).
+Add 1 to 2 chunks of cherry wood to the hot coals for the smoke flavor.

-Prepare a charcoal grill for directly grilling over medium-high heat.
+- Prepare a charcoal grill for direct grilling over medium-high heat.

 - Combine both sauces and brush over the backside of each rib.
 Place directly on the cooking grate, bone side down, and brush the meat side with sauce.